 Records of persons naturalized by the United States District Court, Western District of New York, may be found at the United States Court House.
 Questions or comments concerning these records and/or the manner of their storage may be directed to the District Court Clerk, United States District Court for the Western District of New York, United States Court House, 68 Court Street, Buffalo, New York 14202 (phone: 716-551-4211).

-A list of the records available at the Erie County Clerk’s Office may be found by clicking here.
+Download a list of the records available at the Erie County Clerk’s Office.
 Please follow Steps 1-3, above, to make a request.